ALMPartners/ahjo/README.md

 * downgrade
     * Reverts the database back to basic structure.
         * Drops all views, procedures, functions, clr-procedures and assemblies that are listed in directory *./database*.
 Drops are executed with TRY-CATCH.
-Runs *alembic downgrade base*.
+Runs `alembic downgrade base`.

 * version
     * Prints the alembic- and git-version currently in the database.
         * Alembic version is read from *alembic_version_table*.
 GIT version is read from *git_table*.
+* update-csv-obj-prop
+    * Write objects and their available descriptions (Sql Server extended properties) to CSV files under *./docs* directory.
+        * Documented schemas are listed in *metadata_allowed_schemas*.
+* update-db-obj-prop
+    * Update object descriptions from CSV files under *./docs* directory to database (Sql Server extended properties).
+        * Updated schemas are listed in *metadata_allowed_schemas*.
 * test
     * Runs tests and returns the results.
         * Runs all SQL scripts under *./database/tests*.